Black-Scholes Formula Calculator

 Breaking Down the Black-Scholes Formula

-The Black-Scholes formula can appear intimidating at first glance, but it breaks down into logical steps that anyone can follow.
-This calculator shows every intermediate value so you can understand exactly how the final option price is derived.
-By working through the formula step by step, you develop intuition for how each input affects the option's value.
+The Black-Scholes formula can look intimidating, but it decomposes into a few logical steps anyone can follow.
+This calculator shows every intermediate value so you can see exactly how the final option price is derived.
+Working through it term by term builds real intuition for how the stock price, strike, time, volatility, rate and dividend each push the option's value up or down - which is far more useful than memorizing a single output.

 The formula consists of two main terms.
 For a call option, the first term (S * N(d1)) represents the expected benefit from acquiring the stock, weighted by the probability of exercise.
 The second term (K * e^(-rT) * N(d2)) represents the present value of paying the strike price, weighted by the probability of exercise.
 The difference between these two terms is the call option's value.